Frequently Asked Questions on my Raw Diet

 Where can I buy raw dairy produce?

 In the UK you can only buy unpasteurised milk direct from the farmer, either at a farm shop or farmers market.
-Cheese made with unpasteurised milk can be purchased in many health food shops and you can make your own if you want to be certain it is raw.
-Holly maintains a list of places you can get raw dairy by mail order in the UK.
+Cheese made with unpasteurised milk can be purchased in many health food shops, although some cheese is cooked during the manufacturing process (even if made with raw milk) so you need to contact the producer to confirm, or make your own if you want to be certain it is raw.
+I have a list of places you can get raw dairy products in the UK here.

 If you have a question, email me on email@example.com